wp-plugins/easy-faqs/readme.txt

 == Upgrade Notice ==

-* 1.2.1: New features available!
+* 1.2.2: New features and bug fixes available!